Days of the Bagnold Summer (2020)

 Starring: Monica Dolan, Earl Cave, Elliot Speller-Gilliot, Tamsin Greig, Rob Brydon, Tim Key & Alice Lowe.

-Days of the Bagnold Summer is a feel good movie which is gripping from the start, with tears of laughter to feelings of sadness too.
+Days of the Bagnold Summer is a feel-good movie that is gripping from the start, with tears of laughter and feelings of sadness too.

-A first film to be as a directorial debut from Simon Bird (who may be known as Adam Goodman from Friday Night Dinner, and also Will McKenzie from The Inbetweeners), he directs Days of the Bagnold Summer, and for a debut directing role this is a really good film to watch.
+A first film as a directorial debut from Simon Bird (who may be known as Adam Goodman from Friday Night Dinner, and also Will McKenzie from The Inbetweeners), he directs Days of the Bagnold Summer.
+For a debut directing role, this is an excellent film to watch.

-After Daniel is told his fathers wedding has been postponed where he is no longer going to be spending his summer in Florida, it’s down to Sue (Monica Dolan) to keep Daniel entertained and happy for 6 weeks.
+After Daniel is told his father’s wedding has been postponed, meaning he will no longer be spending his summer in Florida, it’s down to Sue (Monica Dolan) to keep Daniel entertained and happy for six weeks.
 She tells him to work on his CV and to hand them out the next day to try and motivate him and get him out of the house.
 He does just that but shows as much enthusiasm as he can, which to a 15-year-old is very little.

 Upon handing a CV into a store he visits, Daniel finds an advert requesting a singer for a ban, but when he acts to call the number he backs down at the last minute, where the same thing happens when he visits the address on Hornchurch Drive resulting in Daniel going as far as listening to the music being rehearsed through the door.

-Later on in the film, Daniel is back to at the house in Hornchurch Drive with his friend Ky (Elliot Speller-Gilliot), but he Daniel runs away when Ky opens the garage door resulting in him refusing to speak to Ky, leaving Sue confused about what has happened between the two friends and struggles to know how to respond to Ky’s mum (Tamsin Greig) who is an energy healer.
+Later in the film, Daniel returns to the house on Hornchurch Drive with his friend Ky (Elliott Speller-Gilliat).
+Still, Daniel runs away when Ky opens the garage door, resulting in him refusing to speak to Ky, leaving Sue confused about what has happened between the two friends and struggling to know how to respond to Ky’s mum (Tamsin Greig), who is an energy healer.

-Days of the Bagnold Summer is nothing more than a coming-of-age film, focusing on the relationship between Daniel and Sue and the bond they share over their Labrador dog, Riley.
+Days of the Bagnold Summer is essentially a coming-of-age film, focusing on the relationship between Daniel and Sue and the bond they share with their Labrador dog, Riley.

-This film creates a good summer feel to it, and a very British feel to the audience where the ending is great and gentle which shows the relationship between mother and son developing closer giving the audience a satisfying end to the movie.
+This film creates a great summer feel and a distinctly British atmosphere, which is particularly evident in the ending.
+The gentle conclusion effectively showcases the developing relationship between mother and son, providing the audience with a satisfying ending to the movie.

-I thoroughly enjoyed watching this and give this a good recommendation to watch.
-I found this to be a great delight to watch from the moment it started to the end credits, superb, summer feel-good film of 2020, and very funny.
+I thoroughly enjoyed watching this and would recommend it to others.
+I found this to be a great delight to watch from start to finish, a superb summer feel-good film of 2020, and very funny.

 I give this film a 5 star rating!